Candida…have you heard of this before?

 Worsening Seasonal Allergies

-- Remove the bad stuff.
-Adding foods like garlic, coconut oil, cinnamon, lemon, ginger, salmon, and cloves to your diet may help you decrease the amount of yeast in your gut.
+If you’re up for it, perform a gentle cleanse to help rid the gut of candida.
+If that seems like a little too much trouble, adding foods like garlic, coconut oil, cinnamon, lemon, ginger, salmon, and cloves to your diet may help you decrease the amount of yeast in your gut.
+Here are a list of foods to help cleanse your gut naturally.